DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 You can also download it manually with:
 ```
+docker pull deathstar3/varicity-ts:scp2024
-docker pull deathstar3/varicity:scp2024
+docker pull deathstar3/varicity-ts-backend:scp2024
 ```

-Varicity is a NodeJS application written in TypeScript deployed in a webpack environment.
+VariCity-TS is a NodeJS application written in TypeScript deployed in a webpack environment.
 The Docker container exposes the application as a server, which is accessed through your web browser.

-### Checking that varicity works
+### Checking that VariCity-TS works

 - Two Docker containers start:
   - `varicity`: the visualization server;